architect/arc.codes/src/shared/en/aws/guides-cors.md

 # CORS

-What if you don’t have your entire application built using `.arc`?
+What if you don't have your entire application built using `.arc`?
 Maybe your front-end is hosted somewhere else, or you are starting out with a single Lambda function within a larger system.

 ```js
 // TODO Something searchable about the default CORS error you might get